RitvikDeshpande/Machine_Learning_Tutorial/README.md

 # Machine_Learning_Tutorial
-Using youtube videos, pandas, numpy, machine learning libraries etc to understand how to create machine learning models
+Using youtube videos, pandas, numpy and machine learning libraries to understand how to create machine learning models